-Michael L. "Mikell" Pinkney, Ph.D., is a Professor of Theatre and Coordinator of Minority Affairs for the SoTD.
+Michael L. "Mikell" Pinkney, Ph.D., is a Professor of Theatre, Performance Area and Diversity Affairs Coordinator for the SoTD.
 Academic credits: B.A. in Speech and Drama-Hampton Institute (now Hampton University), M.A. advanced studies at University of Michigan-Ann Arbor, television and film directing studies at NYU Film School, M.A. and Ph.D. in dramatic theory- The Ohio State University.

 Dr. Pinkney worked as an actor and director for Broadway, Off-Broadway, and Off-Off-Broadway and served as Artistic Director at the Billie Holiday Theatre in Brooklyn, NY, and the Harmonie Park Playhouse, in Detroit, MI.
 He created resident acting companies and served as master teacher and principal director at both institutions.
 His companies and production casts have included, among many notable actors; Jonelle Allen, Peggy Alston, Jerome Preston Bates, Denise Burse, Nell Carter, Anthony Chisholm, Loretta Devine, Crystal Fox, Elaine Graham, Samuel L. Jackson, Ebony JoAnn, Kenny Leon, Clifton Powell, Tim Rhoze, Joyce Sylvester, Ed Wheeler and Carol Woods.
 He has directed numerous productions of new plays by black playwrights (Samm-Art Williams, Judi Ann Mason, Don Evans, Owa, Weldon Irvine, Ntozake Shange) and directed original and revival productions of A. Marcus Hemphill’s comedy, Inacent Black, which starred Melba Moore, Barbara Montgomery and Reginald Vel-Johnson in 1981 making him the youngest African American to direct for the Broadway stage.
 For Dayton Opera Company, he directed the 1995 world premiere of Paul Laurence Dunbar: Common Ground, an opera by composer Adolphus Hailstork, based on the writings of the famed turn-of-the-century African American poet.